astoilkov/main-thread-scheduling/readme.md

 - `user-visible` – use this for things that need to display to the user as fast as possible.
 Every `user-visible` task is run for 83ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.
 - `background` – use this for background tasks.
 Every background task is run for 5ms.

-If you have a use case for a third priority, you can write in [this issue](https://github.com/astoilkov/main-thread-scheduling/issues/1).

 ## Alternatives

+<div id="scheduler-yield-alternative"></div>

+### `scheduler.postTask()`

+[`scheduler.postTask()`](https://developer.mozilla.org/en-US/docs/Web/API/Scheduler/postTask) is available in some browsers today. `postTask` is a great alternative, you just need to have a better understanding on its inner workings. `main-thread-scheduling` aims to be easier to use.
+For example, `main-thread-scheduling` uses the `isInputPending()` API to ensure the UI doesn't freeze when the user interacts with the page (if you use `scheduler.postTask()` you will need to do that manually).

+### Web Workers

-**Web Workers** are a great fit if you have: 1) heavy algorithm (e.g. image processing), 2) heavy process (runs for a long time, big part of the app lifecycle).
+Web Workers are a great fit if you have: 1) heavy algorithm (e.g. image processing), 2) heavy process (runs for a long time, big part of the app lifecycle).
 However, in reality, it's rare to see people using them.
 That's because they require significant investment of time due to the complexity that can't be avoided when working with CPU threads regardless of the programming language.
 This library can be used as a gateway before transitioning to Web Workers.
 In most cases, you would discover the doing it on the main thread is good enough.

-<div id="scheduler-yield-alternative"></div>

-**[`scheduler.yield()`](https://github.com/WICG/scheduling-apis/blob/main/explainers/yield-and-continuation.md)** will probably land in browsers at some point.
-However, is `scheduler.yield()` enough?
-The spec isn't very clear on how it will work exactly so I'm not sure.
-My guess is that it would be possible go without this library but you will need extra code to do so.
-That's because you will need to reimplement the `isTimeToYield()` method for which I don't see an alternative in the [spec](https://github.com/WICG/scheduling-apis).

-**[React scheduler](https://github.com/facebook/react/blob/main/packages/scheduler/README.md)** is a similar implementation.
-They plan to make it more generic (for use outside of React) but there doesn't seem to be a public roadmap for that.